Eligibility for Departmental Awards

 The S. Allan and Marguerite Johnson Fellowship

 The Johnson Fellowship is awarded each year to an MSW student or students pursuing a variety of career goals and demonstrating high academic distinction.
-The annual award amount is currently $3,500.

 The S. Allan and Marguerite Johnson Fellowship was established in 1995 with a gift from Al and Marguerite Johnson, longtime friends of the School of Social Welfare.
 Mrs. Johnson earned her BA from the School of Social Welfare in 1960, and Mr. Johnson holds an MBA from UC Berkeley.